catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 It will take a few seconds for your instance to build.
 You will see the Status, Task and Power State change during this process.
 When complete, the status will be "Active".
-You now have a running instance but there are a few more steps required before you can login.
+You now have a running instance, but there are a few more steps required before you can log in.

 Allocate a Floating IP